Salt & Wind Travel

 Have An International Driver’s License

 First, make sure you have your international driving permit.
-Some agencies simply won’t rent you a car without it.
+Some agencies won’t rent you a car without it.

 Check The Car Rental Hours